oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ~~~

 1. The client initiates the OAuth request, including RAR.
-2. The AS processes that RAR from the request and creates a transaction data object from it.
-Details of the structure are out of scope of this specification.
-Depending on the use case, it is valid to map the RAR one-to-one or transform it.
-The AS then sends a request including the transaction data to the verifier to create a presentation request.
+2. The authorization server processes that RAR from the request and creates a transaction data object from it.
+The authorization server then sends a request including the transaction data to the verifier to create a presentation request.
 3. The verifier responds with the presentation request.
-4. The AS answers the client with the presentation request.
+4. The authorization server responds to client with the presentation request.
 5. The client invokes the wallet.
 How exactly the wallet is invoked is omitted for simplicity.
 See Usage with Digital Credentials {{digital-credentials}} for details.
 6. The wallet creates a vp_token including the requested transaction data and sends it to the verifier.
-7. The verifier verifies the vp_token and eventually the AS learns about the result.
-How the AS learns about the result is omitted for simplicity.
+7. The verifier verifies the vp_token and eventually the authorization server learns about the result.
+How the authorization server learns about the result is omitted for simplicity.
 See Usage with Digital Credentials {{digital-credentials}} for details.
-The AS then evaluates the result, especially the transactiono data.
+The authorization server then evaluates the result, especially the transaction data.
-8. The AS returns an authorization code to the client as per {{native-response}}.
+8. The authorization server returns an authorization code to the client as per {{native-response}}.
 9. The client redeems the code for an access token as per {{token-request}}.
-10. The AS responds to the token request as per {{token-request}}.
+10. The authorization server responds to the token request as per {{token-request}}.
 It also includes the authorization_details.

         HTTP/1.1 200 OK
         Content-Type: application/json